True-North-Intelligent-Algorithms/notebooks-and-napari-widgets-for-dl/docs/00_course_preparation/02_tools.md

 [napari-segment-everything](https://github.com/True-North-Intelligent-Algorithms/napari-segment-everything) - This is a Napari GUI for segment-everything

-## Some example may be 'under construction'
+## Some examples may be 'under construction'

 ![not found](under_construction.jpg)